A Local Structural Basis to Resolve Amorphous Ices

-The thermodynamic properties that define macroscopic materials ultimately emerge from distributions of microscopic configurations.\cite{Landau:1980} In crystalline materials, the structural basis of a particular phase is encoded explicitly in unit cells and space groups, \textit{i.e.}, macroscopic distinctions map cleanly onto symmetry-distinct local environments.
-For amorphous phases, by contrast, there is no obvious structural scaffold that plays an analogous role.
-If two amorphous phases are thermodynamically distinct, with different densities or response functions, then their underlying distributions of local environments must also differ.\cite{Debenedetti:2001, Angell:2004, Berthier:2011} What is far less clear is how they differ, over what length scales such differences are encoded, and whether they can be expressed in terms of a small number of collective variables that admit a microscopic interpretation.\cite{Torquato:2003}
+The thermodynamic properties that define macroscopic materials ultimately emerge from distributions of microscopic configurations \cite{Landau:1980}.
+In crystalline materials, the structural basis of a particular phase is unambiguously in its unit cell and space group.
+For amorphous phases, there is no obvious analogous structural scaffold.
+If two amorphous phases are thermodynamically distinct, with different densities or response functions, their underlying distributions of local environments must also differ \cite{Debenedetti:2001, Berthier:2011}.
+What is far less clear is how they differ, over what length scales such differences are encoded, and whether they can be expressed in terms of a small number of collective variables that admit a microscopic interpretation.

-Water's amorphous ices provide a particularly compelling arena to address the aforementioned questions.
-Low-density amorphous (LDA) and high-density amorphous (HDA) ice represent two glassy states with markedly different densities and thermodynamic behavior\cite{Mishima:1984, Mishima:1985}, whose interconversion has long been discussed in the context of water's putative liquid--liquid transition and associated polyamorphism~\cite{Poole:1992, Gallo:2016, Tanaka:2020, Debenedetti:2020}.
-LDA and HDA have been proposed as glassy analogs of the low-density and high-density liquid phases hypothesized to exist in supercooled water, making their structural distinction relevant to long-standing questions about water's anomalous behaviors.
-Clarifying the local structural basis that distinguishes LDA from HDA is thus central to connecting thermodynamic observations to the underlying statistical mechanics of water's polyamorphic behavior~\cite{Giovambattista:2003, Giovambattista:2016}.
+Water's amorphous ices provide a compelling arena to address these questions.
+Low-density amorphous (LDA) and high-density amorphous (HDA) ice represent two glassy states with markedly different densities and thermodynamic behavior \cite{Mishima:1984, Mishima:1985}.
+Their interconversion has long been discussed in the context of water's putative liquid--liquid phase transition and associated polyamorphism~\cite{Poole:1992, Gallo:2016, Debenedetti:2020}.
+LDA and HDA are viewed as glassy analogs of the low-density and high-density liquids in supercooled water~\cite{Amann:2013, Kim:2020}, making the structural basis directly relevant to long-standing questions about water's anomalous behavior.